Data-driven Radiative Magnetohydrodynamics Simulations with the MURaM Code: Coronal Heating and Dynamics in an Emerging Active Region: Results

-The major terms in the energy equation at the coronal base are compared for 5 models on Day 2, as plotted in the right panel of \figref{fig:heating}.
+The major terms in the energy equation at the coronal base are compared for the 6 models on Day 2, as plotted in the right panel of \figref{fig:heating}.
 The energy fluxes are shown in the same color as in the left panel and are lined up by their case names, as marked on the horizontal axis and by corresponding symbols.
 Resistive heating is the major heating source in all the models.
-The total amount of heating in all models with the standard resolution is virtually the same and does not depend on the choice of $\Omega$ or the initial condition of the plasma.
+The total amount of heating in all the models with the standard resolution is virtually the same and does not depend on the choice of $\Omega$ or the initial condition of the plasma.
 In comparison, the models with the high resolution have approximately 30\% smaller heating inputs, which is consistent with the fact that they yield lower synthetic EUV intensities.
-This decrease in heating is not too severe, because we have seen in the results shown in earlier sections that the high resolution models still present coronal structures that are similar to the observation of this active region.
-Moreover, the horizontally and temporally averaged plasma density and temperature for the 5 models compared here are plotted in \figref{fig:rhot_sup} in the same fashion as in \figref{fig:rhot_z}.
-The mean density and temperature profiles demonstrate that despite of small differences in the coronal temperatures, all the models are able to reproduce a stratified solar atmosphere that comprises of a cool and dense chromosphere, a transition region with a steep temperature gradient, and a hot and tenuous corona.
+This decrease in heating is not too severe because we have seen in the results shown in earlier sections that the high resolution models still present coronal structures that are similar to the observation of this active region.
+Moreover, the horizontally and temporally averaged plasma density and temperature for the 6 models compared here are plotted in \figref{fig:rhot_sup} in the same fashion as in \figref{fig:rhot_z}.
+The mean density and temperature profiles demonstrate that despite small differences in the coronal temperatures, all the models are able to reproduce a stratified solar atmosphere that comprises a cool and dense chromosphere, a transition region with a steep temperature gradient, and a hot and tenuous corona.
+It is also interesting to note that the model with an upflow top boundary yields a clearly lower density in the higher part of the domain, which is an expected result of the persistent outflows along open field lines.